CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 the API enforces usage restrictions and limits how long export files are stored by the system.

 #### List of Restrictions: IMPORTANT
 1. Each contract is limited to one running export at a time.
 Jobs cannot be run concurrently.
-A job can be cancelled by the user if it is no longer needed or incorrectly submitted before submitting a new one.
+A job can be cancelled if it is no longer needed or incorrectly submitted before submitting a new one.
-1. Files created by an export are only stored by the AB2D API for 72 hours after the job complete.
-Files will automatically be deleted after 72 hours and a new job will have to be created.
+2. Files created by an export are only stored by the AB2D API for 72 hours after the job is complete.
+Files will be automatically deleted after 72 hours and a new job will have to be created.
-1. Files created by an export can only be downloaded once.
+3. Files created by an export can only be downloaded once.
 Files are immediately deleted after being downloaded.
-1. The API can only process so many export jobs at once.
-If the API is busy a submitted job may be queued for later processing.
+4. The API can only process so many export jobs at once.
+If the API is busy, a submitted job may be queued for later processing.

 What you can do:
 - Start a single job, monitor the job, and download within the 72 hour period.